SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 Payload: 1' UNION SELECT NULL, database()--

-Expected Result: Error message revealing database name and structure
+- Error reveals database name and structure

 Test 2: UNION-Based Data Extraction#